 8) Emergent Causality: Causation is not fundamental but emerges as a pattern in the ordered sequence of frames.
 Regularities in the Selector’s navigation of frame space are experienced as causal laws and arrows of time.

-Frozen Time Theory a new framework for a times reality
+Frozen Time Theory a new framework for a timeless reality

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.